railsuser2014/openobject-doc-book-en/source/book/3/3_9/chart_of_accounts.rst

 .. note:: Type of account

 	The account types are mainly used as an informative title.
-	The only two types that have any particular effect are Receivables and Payables.
+	The only two types that have any particular effect are :guilabel:`Receivables` and :guilabel:`Payables`.

 	These two types are used by reports on partner credits and debits.
 	They're calculated from the list of unreconciled entries in the accounts of one of these two types.